Sshanu/Relation-Classification-using-Bidirectional-LSTM-Tree/README.md

 * [Classify using bidirectional LSTM Networks on LCA Sub Tree.](https://github.com/Sshanu/Relation-Classification/tree/master/LCA%20SubTree)
 * [Classification using LSTMS on Sequences and Tree Structures.](https://github.com/Sshanu/Relation-Classification/tree/master/LSTM%20Seq%20and%20Tree)

-Better performance is achived using LSTMs over Dependency Trees.
+Better performance is achived using LSTMs on Sequences and Tree Structures.